krayin/krayin-docs/docs/1.x/api/locales.md

 #### 2. Get all locales without pagination

-You can also get all the locales at once from the Bagisto store without pagination.
+You can also get all the locales at once from the Krayin store without pagination.
 For this, you have to pass `pagination=0` in the query parameter with the `locales` resource in the API URL.

 - Headers